 But how long to dehydrate fruit or vegetables?

 Many fruits or vegetables may take as long as 12 hours (more or less, depending on a few things).
 With that said, here’s more of what you need to know…

 Generally, most professional dehydrating processes use the following percentages as a measure of being ‘done’…

 Meats at about 20% moisture content or less.

 Fruits about 10% moisture.

-Therefore the only method for do-it-yourself is to periodically test the pliability of the food by hand, and with experience you will learn what is ‘right’ for the various foods.
+Therefore the only method for do-it-yourself home dehydrators is to periodically test the pliability of the food by hand.
+With experience you will learn what is ‘right’ for the various foods, fruits and vegetables.

-Fruits should be pliable (almost brittle), but NOT brittle.
-To test your fruit, take a piece you have dried and cut it in half.
+Fruits should be pliable (almost brittle), but not quite brittle.
+To test your dehydrated fruit, take a piece you have dried and cut it in half.
 There should be no visible moisture.
 If there is too much moisture remaining, you run the risk of them developing mold.

 Meats (Jerky) should be dehydrated using one of the two methods listed in the following article:

-Safe Jerky In A Home Dehydrator
+[ Read: Safe Jerky In A Home Dehydrator ]